ryandeng32/LeetCode-Practice/Dynamic_Programming.md

   **Top-down**: Starts with the final results and recursively breaks it down into subproblems. **Recursive** **bottom-up**: Iteratively solve the subproblems first and then works up to the desired solution. **Iterative**
   * Both methods are equally valid.

+## FAST Method
+* **F**irst Soluton
+* **A**nalyze the first solution
+* Identify the **S**ubproblems
+* **T**urn the solution around

+### First Solution
+* Find the **brute force and recursive** solution
+* Solve the problem without concern for efficiency
+* Must meet these restrictions
+ * The recursive calls must be **self-contained**, no global variables.
+ * Cannot do tail recursion.
+Solution should compute the results of each subproblems and then combine them afterwards
+ * Do not pass in unnecessary variables.

+### Analyze the First Solution
+* Determine the time and space complexity and ask whether there is obvious room for improvement.
+* Ask if the problem fits the rules in DP
+ * Does it have an optimal substructure?
+ * Are there overlapping subproblems?

+### Find the Subproblems
+* Discover the high-level meaning of the subproblems.
+Our recursive solution can be made dynamic by caching the values, this is a top-down solution.

+### Turn the solution around
+* Maybe flip it around and get a bottom-up solution instead.
+Write a function that will iteratively compute the results of successive subproblems, until our desired result is reached.
+*